clearlinux/clear-linux-documentation/source/clear-linux/get-started/bare-metal-install-beta/bare-metal-install-beta.rst

 explore the possibilities of developing with |CL|.

 You can also launch the installer to install |CL| on your target system.
-If you proceed with installation, this document assumes you follow `Recommended options`_.
+If you proceed with installation, this document assumes you follow the `Recommended options`_.

 .. contents:: :local: